Information for Supervisors of Undergraduate and OMMS Projects

 Relationship with the College and Department:-

 Project supervision is undertaken as a tutorial responsibility, rather than as a departmental task.
 Thus all formal arrangements are made between the supervisor and the student's college.
 This will include such matters as frequency and duration of supervision meetings, rates of pay, and reporting arrangements.
-The normal expectation is that for a double-unit essay/dissertation there will be 4 hours of supervision in each of Michaelmas and Hilary terms and for a Part C dissertation there will be 4 hours of group supervision, with reports and claims for payment being made termly via OxCort.
+The normal expectation is that for a double-unit essay/dissertation there will be 6 hours of supervision over Michaelmas and Hilary terms and for a Part C dissertation there will be 4 hours of group supervision, with reports and claims for payment being made termly via OxCort.
 It might for example be agreed that this is paid for at standard one-on-one tutorial rates; or that it is done as part of an exchange arrangement.
 Whatever is agreed it is important that supervisors report promptly to the college concerned any cases of non-attendance or sub-standard work, just as they would for normal tutorials.
 In particular it is important to confirm with the college if a student withdraws from the project option.

 The Supervisor Log:-